sshankars1104/React-Price-Card-Task/README.md

+About
+📚 Here I Created a Price card in React JS
+📚 Using React components And Props
+📚 And Imported to GitHub Using Git
+📚 Deployed my web application in Netlify
 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.